Thursday, March 27, 2014

 Spend time each day studying Torah, even if only for a few minutes, look for ways to be of service to others and use your time wisely.

 God has done and continues to do an incredible amount for us.
-He redeemed us from slavery, gave us the Torah, His wisdom for living, and performed countless miracles on our behalf, saving us from our enemies and giving us the Land of Israel.
+He redeemed us from slavery, gave us the Torah and performed countless miracles on our behalf, saving us from our enemies and giving us the Land of Israel.
 This is all in addition to the personal blessings He has given each one of us.

-We all have to ask ourselves, “What have I done for God?
+Ask yourself, “What do I do for God?
 How can I show my appreciation and loyalty to Him?”

 In our own lives, we may feel overwhelmed by struggles and past mistakes.
 At times, there appears to be no way out.
 But we must have faith that there is always a way out.
 Instead of wallowing in our difficulties, we must keep moving forward, step by step, even if we have no idea how we will succeed.
 Success is up to God; it is up to us to do our best.